In the Art Galleries

 • Named "Best Art Gallery Showcasing Local Artists" in 2012 "Best of the Eastern Shore" ratings by What's Up Eastern Shore magazine.
 Also named "Best Artisan Jewelry" in 2011 and 2010 "Best of the Eastern Shore" ratings.

 DORCHESTER CENTER FOR THE ARTS: “Landscapes Near and Far” highlights photographs from Maryland, DC, U.S. National Parks, and spectacular vistas from the world over presented by Lee Goodwin, Ken Marks, and Frank Lee Ruggles.
 On Second Saturday, July 12, the Artists’ Reception from 5 to 7:30 p.m. will include live music by Before Your Time.
 Also, don't miss StudioWorks, the gift shop with artist-made items.
 The DCA also offers a wide range of art classes for children and adults.
 321 High Street, 410.228.7782.

 • Named "Best Art Program" in 2012 "Best of the Eastern Shore" ratings by What's Up Eastern Shore magazine.
 Also named "Best Art Gallery Representing Regional and National Artists" in 2011 "Best of the Eastern Shore" ratings.

 DANNY DOUGHTY GALLERY: Step into another time and place at this gallery, which features the vibrant, colorful work of folk artist Danny Doughty.
 Through paint, Doughty shares his life growing up on Virginia's Eastern Shore.
-Open by appointment by calling 757.709.4994.
+Open by chance.
 437 Race St.

 Art classes and workshops